-Savannah State University offers:
+Savannah State University offers the following Graduate Programs:

 - Master of Business Administration

 - Master of Public Administration

 - Master of Science in Urban Studies and Planning

-- Master of Science in Marine Science
+- Master of Science in Marine Sciences

 - Master of Social Work

 Master of Business Administration

 The Master of Business Administration (MBA) program is designed to prepare students for careers in management and leadership in both the private and public sectors.
 Students acquire a comprehensive foundation in the functional areas of business, the global environment in which they will function, and the analytical tools for intelligent and ethical decision making.